DataDog/documentation/content/en/getting_started/synthetics/api_test.md

 Managed locations allow you to test public-facing websites and endpoints.
 To test internal applications or simulate user behavior in discrete geographic regions, select one of your private locations instead.

-The Shopist application is publicly available, you can consequently go ahead and pick any managed locations you want to execute your test from.
+The Shopist application is publicly available at `https://www.shopist.io/` and you can pick any managed locations to execute your test from.

 ### Specify test frequency